sul-cidr/mime-dh2025-slides/slides.md

 <img class="r-stretch" src="assets/results/31_performances.png" />

 :::
-To address the question of what the pose, action, motion and position data we can extract from recordings via the MIME platform might tell us about how theater directors deploy these elements to produce specific effects in their own personal style, we focused on three high-profile, contemporary "auteur" directors: Bill T. Jones, Romeo Castellucci, and Krzysztof Warlikowski, selecting 10 or 11 performances each has directed during his career.
+To address the question of what the data we extract from recordings via the MIME platform can tell us about how theater directors produce specific effects in their own personal style, we focused on three high-profile, contemporary "auteur" directors: Bill T. Jones, Romeo Castellucci, and Krzysztof Warlikowski, selecting 10 or 11 performances each has directed.
 We ran video recordings of these performances through the MIME pipeline without alteration, other than upscaling some of them to at least HD quality, because the models work better with high-resolution footage.

 As you can see, this produced 10-20 hours of pose data per director.